 Verdict: The Fender Sonoran Mini is a genuinely wonderful guitar.
 If we weren’t aware of the low price, we’d definitely assume that it cost upwards of twice as much as the MSRP.
 It’s made with quality tone woods and the vintage looks check all the boxes.
 We found that the neck is slim enough for both kids, and adults with smaller hands, and owing to that, the Fender brand prestige, and the low price, this guitar makes a great gift option!

-Buyers without budget limitations should really be considering the GS Mini-e Koa Plus.
+Buyers without budget limitations should really be considering the GS Mini-e Koa Plus (or it’s cheaper cousin the GS Mini Mahogony).
 We were floored when opening this guitar!
 Koa is undeniably one of the prettiest tone woods, and the top was stunning.
 It came with a semi rigid Taylor gig bag which provided ample protection and plenty of space for accessories.

 The scale length is a short 23.5”, further reducing the string tension, even over the extremely comfortable Fender Sonoran Mini.
 It’s a ¾ size body with 20 frets on a slim, soft V profile, mahogany neck.
 The nut width is just 1.6875”, making it easily manageable for those with even the smallest hands.
 The fretboard is made from solid ebony, which is visually very appealing, and felt great under the fingers.